-If Google + was one of the ways you marketed your appliance repair business, then you are already aware that Google+ has been shut down by Google in April 2019, because the platform is in a difficult situation.
+If Google + was one of the ways you marketed your hvac company or appliance repair business, then you are already aware that Google+ has been shut down by Google in April 2019, because the platform is in a difficult situation.
 This comes as no surprise for many of us.
 The traffic on the platform was fading, and with just a few forums being active on it, most of us had no reason to use it.

 What you may find surprising, and not know about, is that the doors were shut on Google+ not because its use had stagnated, but a revelation that the platform had suffered a data leak that affected half a million accounts; a fact that remained hidden for months.